-The cost to implement the conservation program at the recommended levels of program activity, including staffing and administration cost, is projected to average \$29,000 per year.
+The cost to implement the conservation program at the recommended levels of program activity, including staffing and administration cost, is projected to average \$403,000 per year.
 The allocation of this cost by program category is illustrated in Figure 9.
-Forty-four percent of the recommended budget would fund system leak detection; 11 percent is dedicated to plumbing fixture replacement and irrigation equipment/landscape upgrade programs; 30 percent is dedicated to customer assistance, public information, and school education; and the remaining 16 percent would cover program staffing and administration costs.
+Forty four percent of the recommended budget is dedicated to plumbing fixture replacement and irrigation equipment/landscape upgrade programs; 24 percent is dedicated to customer assistance, public information, and school education; 14 percent would fund system leak detection; and the remaining 19 percent would cover program staffing and administration costs.